mindspore-ai/docs/install/mindspore_ascend_install_source_en.md

 pip install "numpy>=1.19.3,<=1.26.4"
 ```

-The Numpy version used in the runtime environment must be no less than the Numpy version in the compilation environment to ensure the normal use of Numpy related capabilities in the framework.
+Note: The Numpy version used in the runtime environment must be no less than the Numpy version in the compilation environment to ensure the normal use of Numpy related capabilities in the framework.

 ### Installing GCC